amit-avital-fiverr/atlas_clusters_mapping/README.md

 ### Tier Specifications

 Tier limits (CPU, RAM, IOPS) are loaded from `atlas_aws.csv`, which contains tier specifications.
 The CSV must have columns: `tier`, `cpu`, `ram`, `connection`, and `iops`.
 Clusters with tiers not found in the CSV will have `null` values for tier limits and usage flags.

+**Burstable CPU Tiers**: M10 and M20 clusters use MongoDB Atlas burstable CPU performance with a 20% baseline.
+The scripts automatically detect these tiers and apply the appropriate CPU threshold (15% instead of 37%) for low usage calculations.

 ## Time-Based Metrics Filtering